 RECAP & SUMMARY: There exists such a thing as extremely useful knowledge.
 The Prophet SAW made dua for increase in his (useful) knowledge, and sought protection from harmful knowledge.
 In your FORMAL education, you have only received HARMFUL knowledge (pretending to be useful knowledge.
 This harmful knowledge poisons the heart.
 That is why Prophet SAW sought protection from it.

 Microeconomics is not a theory about mathematics, it is a theory about HOW human being behave.
 Huge amount of evidence shows that this theory is false – human beings DO NOT behave in the way that micro theory tell us.
 If theory is false, can it give true results?
 Top economists CONTINUE to defend economic theory, even after they receive STRONG empirical evidence that it is false.
-For example, Milton Friedman said that theories can be true even if they make false assumptions (like “rational” behavior for human beings).
-See my paper: Karacuka, Mehmet, and Asad Zaman.
+For example, Milton Friedman said that “Truly important and significant hypotheses will be found to have “assumptions” that are wildly inaccurate descriptive representations of reality” (see: Friedman’s Methodology: A Stake Through the Heart of Reason).
+For strong and direct empirical evidence regarding the failure of utility maximization theory, see my paper: Karacuka, Mehmet, and Asad Zaman.
 “The empirical evidence against neoclassical utility theory: a review of the literature.”
 International Journal of Pluralism and Economics Education 3.4 (2012): 366-414.

 Economic theory is like brainwashing – it creates a strong mental conditioning or mindset, which creates a great obstacle to seeing the truth.
 See my post on “Learning to Think Like an Economist”.
 Then, in order to reach the truth, a great effort is required in UNLEARNING all of the false things that you have been taught to believe.
 This effort is much greater than that needed to arrive at the truth.
 This effort has been described by Keynes in his General Theory: